FirebaseExtended/emberfire/docs/guide/saving-and-retrieving-data.md

 </ul>
 ```

-We haven't written the publishPost action yet, so let's do that now in our PostsController:
+We haven't written the `publishPost` action yet, so let's do that now in our controller:

 ```
 $ ember generate controller posts